 Although use of the concentrated oil is becoming increasingly more common, black cumin seeds themselves have been widely revered and consumed throughout history for their nutritive properties.

-In parts of the Middle East, black seeds are referred to as "kalonji" and considered a universal folk remedy.
+In India and parts of the Middle East, black seeds are referred to as "kalonji" and considered a universal folk remedy.
 The famous saying reported in the Sahih al-Bukhari (a collection of proverbs and deeds of the Prophet Muhammad) states, "There is healing in black cumin for all diseases except death."

 The seeds are rich in many nutrients and unique phytochemicals which is what is proposed to give them such a wide range of uses.
 Nigella sativa is in fact probably one of the most highly respected nutraceutical plants, especially in communities extending from the Middle East to South Asia.